Microcabin

 Known for their Xak series and its spinoff Fray in Magical Adventure, and games such as Illusion City and Mystaria: The Realms of Lore.
-Other games include Mystery House, Guardian War, and the Koutetsu no Houkou series.
+Other games include Mystery House, Guardian War, Mystic Formula, and the Koutetsu no Houkou series.

 They also developed the Sega Saturn port of Tunnel B1.

 History

 On 2008-05-09, AQ Interactive, Inc. announced the acquisition of Microcabin Corporation via share purchase, with trade on 2008-05-16.

 On 2011-01-14, AQ Interactive, Inc. announced selling its 85% stake (312704 shares) of Microcabin Corporation to Fields Corporation (フィールズ株式会社), and Microcabin Corporation became a consolidated subsidiary of Fields Corporation.